 Hail, Caesar! - Released Feb 5, 2016.
-Directed by Ethan and Joel Cohen
+Directed and written by Ethan and Joel Cohen

 This 106 minute comedy is about the adventures of Eddie Mannix, Head of Production at Capitol Pictures, a fictitious Hollywood movie company during the days of the "Studio System" in which stars and employees were carefully handled (and closely watched) by the executives that lived in daily fear of scandal destroying a star's reputation, and damaging the reputation of the company itself.